Kihagyás

 A) Theory of the relationship between the UML class diagram and code [student]*

-B) Interface and abstract (parent) class [student]*
+B) Interface and abstract (base) class [student]*

 The material is available here: Interface and abstract (base) class.
-Interface and abstract (base) class.

 Topics: